Zaremba Transitivity: Computation and Provisional All-Prime Strategy

 The semigroup , generated by the continued fraction matrices

-acts transitively on for every prime .
+acts transitively on for every tested prime .

 The Argument